Dynamical Generation of Spin Current and Phase Slip in Exciton-Polariton Condensates: Density Current, Spin Current, Phase Slip.

-Comparison to solid-state systems, the spatial-dependent pump sources inducing spin-dependent stimulation and dissipation for the condensed polariton provide a very promising way to generate and control the spin current and spin structure in the presence of different kinds of effective gauge fields (like Dresselhaus and Rashba fields), therefore open very broad possibilities for the studies of spinor quantum fluids and accessibility to their diverse quantum phases.
-In particular, such flexible and efficient way to control external pumping laser may generate fascinating topological defects dynamically which properties depend on the way how to manipulate the pumping laser.
+As is well known, condensed polariton provides a very promising platform to generate and control spin current and various spin textures through manipulating effective gauge fields (like Dresselhaus and Rashba fields).
+In particular, there are many kinds of quantum phases in spinor quantum fluids can be accessible experimentally in this platform.
+For example, there may generate fascinating topological defects by manipulating pumping lasers \cite{LagoudakisNphys2008,RoumposNphys2011,SanvittoNphot2011,BoulierPRL2016}.

-Figures \ref{Fig4} shows the phase profile of each circular component of condensed polariton under shifting the linearly polarized lasers in the middle site.
-In such case, shifted laser is linearly polarized which means each circular component of condensed polariton experience a equally pumping source mainly originated from $V_{R}\left( \mathbf{r}\right) $ in the Eq. \ref{Pola_1}.
-Thus, as expected, after some time evolution, the normal integer quantum vortex for each component has been generated and stable robustly as is shown in the upper row of \ref{Fig4} which is similar to the single component case \cite{LagoudakisNphys2008,RoumposNphys2011,SanvittoNphot2011,BoulierPRL2016}.
-As is shown, two separated integer vortices with opposite circulation has been generated for each component, thus total angular momentum for each component is still zero.
+Physically, in order to generate topological defects, large phase fluctuations must be occurred by reducing the coherence length and amplitude of the order parameter (polariton condensate).
+Therefore, let us first study how to generate large phase fluctuations.
+In order to generate that, we suddenly moved the position of the pumping lasers in the middle site, and then see how the phase fluctuations are formed dynamically.

-Now, the question is how to generate stable HQV in our studied system.
-In order to realize that, we now shift the position of one circularly polarized pumping lasers in the middle site (one linearly polarized laser is just the superposition of two circularly polarized lasers equally), and then see how the HQV is formed dynamically \cite{Volovik2003,RuboPRL2007,LagoudakisScience2009,SanvittoNphys2010,HivetNphys2012} .
-Very interestingly, steady exotic HQV can be successfully generated as is shown in \ref{Fig5} which has significant features that one component has vortices, but second component doesn't exist vortices.
-In particular, there are always two opposite circulation of HQV generated for one of component due to keep total angular momentum zero.
+Figures \ref{Fig4} shows the total density and each phase profile of condensed polariton before and after moving the lasers in the middle site, where each component of condensed polariton is illuminated with the same laser power.
+Interestingly, while condensed polaritons are concentrated on the right part, large phase disturbance has been generated for each component.
+In particular, in low density region, there are large phase fluctuations where ring-shape phase jump shows the behavior of splitting and joining together.
+Physically, due to energy advantages, topological defects are initially formed in low-density regions, then, due to the dissipation of energy, these topological defects gradually moved to the high-density area and eventually reached a stable state.
+Therefore, we can expect that it is very promising to produce stable topological defects (such as quantum vortices) in such system.